hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The main street in Sigchos Ecuador

-Whichever route way you choose, you will enjoy hiking the Quilotoa loop.
+Whichever route way you choose, you will enjoy the Quilotoa loop trek.

 When to Hike the Quilotoa Loop & Altitude Tips